SatoshiUnit/ET_model/README.md

 ## Why care about the Secondary Market
 Should there be no ETs, the protocol distriutes a bundle of proposing, building, and validating rights to the proposer by default.
 The PBS is a class of market mechanisms for the proposer to delegate the building right.

+(Note: an arrow represents a market, pointing from seller to buyer)
 ![Diagram of PBS](noET.png "No ET, PBS")
 With ET, the bundle of rights is no longer **_endowed_** by the protocol to the proposer, but sold, using a market mechanism (primary ET market).
-The secondary market can be considered as nested by the primary market.
+Ex-ante secondary ET sale, the secondary market can be considered as nested by the primary market.
 ![Diagram of PBS](withET.png "With ET, PBS")
+However, ex-post secondary ET sale, that is, should the ET holder decide not to exercise, the secondary market becomes the bridge between primary ET market and the PBS market.

 ## The Model